skang06/CHANGENAMEminiproj3/README.md

 ## Business Question

-___Which career opportunities and resources should we provide for post-doctoral students at Johns Hopkins in different departments?___
+___Which career opportunities and resources should we provide for post-doctoral students at Johns Hopkins in different departments?
+What can the career center or potential employers do with this information?___

 ## Open Data